qtrinh/qpipeline/ANNOTATE_VCF_WITH_VCF.md

 The following describe how to use **qpipeline** to annotate a VCF file with a VCF database file.

-## Create and index a VCF database file
+## Create and index VCF database file

 The instructions provided here can be used to create any VCF database files.
 For simplicity, a partial VCF file from NCBI called _common_all_20161122.vcf_ is provided in _${QPIPELINE_HOME}/test_data/vcf_ directory.
 This file contained only small number of entries from chromsome 1 downloaded from ftp://ftp.ncbi.nlm.nih.gov/snp/organisms/human_9606/VCF/common_all_20161122.vcf.gz